 You must be a registered Bachelor or Master at Leiden University.
 Or a PhD degree student not employed by Leiden University.

-If you want to do a traineeship in the UK, please see instead the Erasmus+ for Traineeship in the United Kingdom.
+Instead, apply for the Erasmus+ for Traineeship in the United Kingdom.

 - Your traineeship must be a recognised part of your Bachelor, Master or PhD programme at Leiden University.

 - You must have an address in The Netherlands at the time of requesting the scholarship.